getporter/porter/docs/content/contribute/tutorial.md

 Hello Carolyn!
 ```

-That verifies your change but let's also run the [unit tests] and [integration tests]
+That verifies your change but let's also run the [unit tests] and [smoke tests]
 to make sure there aren't any regressions.

 > In MacOS Monterey, port 5000 is already in use blocking `mage testSmoke` from running properly.
 To free port 5000, uncheck `AirPlay Receiver` in Sharing under System Preferences.